Extracorporeal Shockwave Therapy

 Combining both radial and focused shockwave therapies has also been highly effective for conditions that require relief for tendinopathies and muscular dysfunction.

-Types of Shockwave Therapy
+Radial Shockwave Therapy (RSWT)

 Radial Shockwave Therapy (RSWT) is a widely used form of shockwave therapy, often selected for its application in treating musculoskeletal conditions, particularly those closer to the surface.

-This therapy generates radial pressure waves through a mechanical process in which a projectile strikes a transmitter, creating pressure waves that spread outward as they penetrate the skin and target underlying tissues.
+Read more +This therapy generates radial pressure waves through a mechanical process in which a projectile strikes a transmitter, creating pressure waves that spread outward as they penetrate the skin and target underlying tissues.
 The mechanical stress created by these waves aims to trigger reactions in the tissue, supporting the body's natural processes.
 The choice of transmitter influences the depth and dispersion of these waves, guiding effective procedure.

 Specialised transmitters, such as fascial transmitters, are designed to address imbalances in connective tissues that may arise from injuries or poor biomechanics.
-BBy addressing these areas, RSWT aims to support movement, help alleviate muscle pain, and assist recovery.
+By addressing these areas, RSWT aims to support movement, help alleviate muscle pain, and assist recovery.

 Focused Shockwave Therapy (FSWT) employs a concentrated energy beam to deliver targeted treatment to deep tissues, allowing for greater precision.
 This technology generates shockwaves through an electromagnetic coil, producing a focused, high-intensity beam that penetrates deeply while covering a small surface area.
 This allows for consistent, targeted energy delivery to the affected area.

-While the specialised technology for FSWT may influence cost, it is often considered for certain conditions due to its ability to target deeper structures.
+Read more +While the specialised technology for FSWT may influence cost, it is often considered for certain conditions due to its ability to target deeper structures.
 For instance, studies have shown that patients with heel pain required fewer sessions with FSWT compared to RSWT, which our podiatrists can discuss with you.

 Combining both radial and focused shockwave therapies has also been highly effective for conditions that require relief for tendinopathies and muscular dysfunction.

-Conditions Suitable for Shockwave Therapy
+Read less -Conditions Suitable for Shockwave Therapy

 Foot & Lower Limb Pain